 The Institute facilitates development of ethical, responsible leaders who want to use their leadership abilities at school, on the job and in various sectors of society.
-The Institute promotes servant-leadership; that is, the desire to lead when it is the best way to serve others and the organization.

-Servant leaders must demonstrate character (who they are), competence (what they can do), and confidence (belief in themselves and their ability to lead).
-The Institute facilitates leadership development by:
+The Institute promotes servant-leadership; that is, leading to serve others and the organization.
+Servant Leaders must demonstrate character (who they are), competence (what they can do), and confidence (belief in themselves and their ability to lead).
+The Institute facilitate leadership development by:

-- 1. Instituting, attracting, administering and coordinating leadership conferences, - 2.
-Administering and teaching courses for the Minor in Leadership Development, and courses for the Major in Social Science with a concentration in Leadership Development. - 3.
-Directing the Chancellor's Fellowship program which enables full-time faculty or staff to develop increased knowledge and understanding of the programs and operations of Troy University.
-Furthermore, fellows receive executive leadership, management, and communication skills training.
+- Administering and teaching courses that are open to all students.
+These courses develop knowledge and leadership skills.
+Furthermore, the Institute offers the Minor in Leadership Development. - 2.
+Instituting, attracting, administering, and coordinating leadership conferences, including the Alabama HOBY (Hugh O'Brian Youth Leadership Seminar), Alabama Lions High School Leadership Forum, and the African American Leadership Conference.
+These conferences each attract hundreds to the TROY campus.
+The Institute also hosts County-wide Youth Leadership Programs where high school students spend a day on the TROY campus. - Cooperating with various academic departments and student programs to enhance LATC- Leadership Across The Curriculum.
+A study of LATC was the project of the 2018 Chancellors Fellows. - 4.
+Directing the Chancellor's Fellowship program which enables full-time faculty and staff to develop increased knowledge and understanding of the programs and operations of Troy University.
+Furthermore, fellows are mentored by the Senior Vice Chancellors, and receive executive leadership, management, and communication skills training and they complete a project beneficial to the university.
 Participants are selected by the Chancellor based on their leadership potential and service to the University.
-Previous Fellows have risen to positions of Vice Chancellor, Dean, and Director of various programs.
+Previous Fellows have risen to positions of Vice Chancellor, Academic Dean, Graduate Dean, Dean of Library Services, as well as Directors and Chairs of many academic and support programs.